nerdlp/engine.go/README.md

 # engine.go

-Engine.go is the pure implementation of [engine.io](https://socket.io/docs/v4/engine-io-protocol) in Go
+Engine.go is the pure implementation of [engine.io](https://socket.io/docs/v4/engine-io-protocol) in Go.

 ## Installation